B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 ### TTI Status: Frostbite
 - gives frostbite at random body part
+- refunds points if player already has 4 or more frostbites

 ### TTI Status: Stink
-- immediately adds 3 stink lines
+- immediately adds stink
-- configurable time and intensity in settings
+- configurable time and intensity in mod settings

 ### TTI Inventory: Team NoPants
 - [ ] drops all pants